pivotal/docs-tap/application-accelerator/intellij.hbs.md

    ![Review page is open.](../images/app-accelerator/intellij/app-accelerators-intellij-review.png)

-4. Fill the fields required to create the git repository, a personal access token from the git provider is required, this will be stored in a secured location for future usage, click `Next` to go to the review step.
+4. Fill the fields required to create the Git repository, a personal access token from the Git provider is required, this will be stored in a secured location for future use, click `Next` to go to the review step.

    ![Git repository creation.](../images/app-accelerator/intellij/app-accelerators-intellij-git-repo-creation.png)

-   > Note: this an optional step, the values can be left blank if a repository isn't required.
+   > Note: This is an optional step, the values can be left blank if a repository isn't required.

 5. Click `Next` to download the project.
 If the project is downloaded successfully, the `Create` button is enabled and you can now create and open the project.